 * And, dozens of other miscellaneous expenses, plus development studies.

+Learn more about the benefits of living in Laughlin.
 When one thinks of Nevada, one imagines an economy revolving only around the gaming-hospitality-entertainment industry.
 While this may be true for some of Clark County, for Laughlin there is much more to the picture.
 Once known as South Point -- a geographic reference to the rest of the Silver State -- it was a fishing haven, with some mining, then a staging community for the construction of Davis Dam, followed by a coal-fired generating station that ended generating electricity in 2005, then was removed; the land from the Fort Mohave Valley Development Area was returned to its natural state, except for the Griffith Switching Station and its accompanying high-voltage transmission lines with capacity available.
 With the Colorado River at its doorstep, Laughlin continues to be a fishing haven and this only will be improved with the dredging being done in the Laughlin Lagoon.

 Meanwhile, while Casino Drive filled with up a dozen or so skyscrapers anchored by casinos, etc., another industry developed.
 Retirees escaping either ultra-high taxing states or those with frigid weather much of the year -- or both -- have flocked to Laughlin and its sunshine.
 Relatively low water bills, and no state income tax, also benefit Retirees' qualify of life with development standards that are as high as the electric rates are low.